-Safe and effective depression relief with Sooma Depression Therapy
+Sooma Depression Therapy

-The electrode placement is critical to the success of the therapy.
-We use an intuitive head cap to enable reproducible electrode placement to targeted locations on the scalp.
-The excitatory stimulation is delivered to the left dorsolateral prefrontal cortex in order to increase neuronal activation in the area.
-The inhibitory stimulation is targeted to the right dorsolateral prefrontal cortex with the aim of suppressing hyperactivity in the area.
-Consequently, the imbalance between brain hemispheres, that is also typical in major depressive disorder, is normalised.
+The electrode placement is critical for the success of tDCS treatment.
+Sooma Depression Therapy utilises an intuitive headcap to position electrodes on the targeted area at each stimulation.
+The excitation current is delivered on the left dorsolateral prefrontal cortex (L-DLPFC) in order to increase neuronal activation in the region.
+The inhibition current goes through the right dorsolateral prefrontal cortex (R-DLPFC) and prevents hyperactivity in the region.
+As a result, the imbalance in the hemispheres of the brain, which is also typical of major depressive disorder, returns to normal.

-Easy to apply depression treatment device
+Easy to apply

-Sooma tDCS features a single control button that is used to start and pause the stimulation.
-Everything else is automated for your convenience and to prevent accidental modification of stimulation output.
-The stimulator unit is portable enabling normal movement during stimulation.
-Consequently, the stimulation can be done while reading a book, walking a dog, doing office work etc.
+Sooma tDCS features a single control button used to start and pause the stimulation.
+Everything else is automated for your convenience, and to prevent accidental modification of stimulation output.
+The stimulator unit is portable enabling normal movement during stimulation, so the treatments can be done while reading a book, walking a dog, office work, etc.

 Figure 3.
-Sooma Software Suite may be used to monitor a patient during Sooma Depression Therapy.
-The patient records their mood and well-being information daily using a mobile application.
+Sooma Software Suite may be used to monitor the progress of the treatment during Sooma Depression Therapy.
+The patient records mood and well-being data, as well as completed treatments, daily using a mobile application.

-A physician is able to follow the progress of the home-based patients during Sooma Depression Therapy via Sooma Software Suite.
-An application is installed on the patient’s mobile phone, which is used to record data about mood and wellbeing.
-The data is synchronised to a cloud which the physician is able to access via an internet browser.
-Using the data, the physician is able to monitor the treatment progress and make instant changes to the treatment schedule.
+A physician is able to follow the progress of the home-based patients via Sooma Software Suite.
+The patients use a mobile application to record mood and well-being data.
+The data is synchronised in the cloud, and the physician is able to access the data via an internet browser.
+Using the data, the physician is able to monitor the treatment progress and edit the treatment schedule, if needed.
 Access to Sooma Software Suite is included in Sooma Depression Therapy.

 Fast, safe and effective

-Majority of patients undergoing Sooma Depression Treatment show significant depression improvement after two weeks1.
-The European evidence-based guideline concluded with a level B (probable efficacy) recommendation21 and even the National Institute of Care Excellence has issued a guidance on the technique9.
-After the therapy, most patients continue with some form of treatment to prevent new onset of depression.
+Majority of the patients undergoing Sooma Depression Therapy have shown significant alleviation of the symptoms after two weeks of treatment3.
+The European evidence-based guideline concluded with a level B recommendation (probable efficacy)5 and the National Institute of Care Excellence has issued a guidance on the use of tDCS4.

 - Bikson M, et al. Safety of Transcranial Direct Current Stimulation: Evidence Based Update 2016.
 Brain Stimul.
 2016 Sep-Oct;9(5):641-61.